 Newly-minted homebuyers typically stretch their finances to have a place of their own.
 Throw in unanticipated expenses, a strong desire to personalize the premises, and the landscaping budgets often suffer.
 Relatively young, healthy, fast-growing shrubs help cost-effectively transform outdoor spaces.
 These rank among the popular flowering shrubs that mature quickly.

 - Crepe Myrtle: Its lovely wrinkled pink petals contrast the dark green foliage that turns shades of yellow, orange, and red come fall.
 The Crepe Myrtle also exfoliates its bark to present a smooth brown-gray exterior.
-To say it remains a highly sought-after ornamental shrub or low-height tree would be something of an understatement.
+It would be an understatement to say it remains a highly sought-after ornamental shrub or low-height tree.
 Many homeowners employ the Crepe Myrtle as a standalone asset to define their front yards.
 Growing more than 2 feet annually, it won’t take long to fully mature to 15-25 feet with a spread upwards of 15 feet.

-- Ninebark Hydrangea: Similar in appearance to the Hydrangea, Ninebark shrubs deliver showy flowers that can bloom all summer long.
+- Ninebark Hydrangea: Like the Hydrangea, Ninebark shrubs deliver showy flowers that can bloom all summer.
 Ninebark hydrangea achieves heights up to 7-12 feet and a spread of 7 feet.
 This partial-sun shrub may be keenly integrated to create thickets in areas of the property that appear barren.
 Some home gardeners also strategically plant Ninebark to accent half-shade spaces along with the house or outbuildings.

-Other flowering shrub possibilities include the Burning Bush that delivers a fiery-red accent to any landscape.
+Other flowering shrub possibilities include the Burning Bush, which delivers a fiery-red accent to any landscape.
 Growing slightly under 2 feet may not mature as quickly as others in its class, but the aesthetic value could make it worthwhile.
 Depending on factors such as time and landscaping budgets, Weigela, Rose of Sharon, Spirea, Honeysuckle, and Wisteria can cost-effectively round out an underserved property.